 The college participates in the federally funded College Work Study (FCWS) Program.
 Students must be U.S. citizens or eligible non-citizens and meet all other requirements included in the Financial Aid Eligibility section.
 Employment extends to most areas of college activity.
 Every effort is made to refer students to positions compatible with their interests and qualifications, although such opportunities are not always available.
 Pay rates are commensurate with federal minimum wage guidelines.
-Jobs for all student employees are obtained through the Workforce Development Office, and can be accessed at www.monroeccc.edu/ccs/employme.htm.
+Jobs for all student employees are obtained through the Workforce Development Office, and can be accessed via the MCCC website.